tonethar/IGME-330-Master/notes/HW-canvas-life.md

 `lifeworld = new Lifeworld(60,40,.2);`

-4) Test the code, and check the console. you should see the 2D array we are using has been created and popuklated with random )'s and 1's
+4) Test the code, and check the console. you should see the 2D array we are using has been created and popuklated with random 0's and 1's

 ![screenshot](_images/HW-canvas-life-2.jpg)